 Living in Montana isn’t just about having a scenic backdrop for your life; it’s about a fundamental shift in how you navigate the world.
-When the boundary between your doorstep and the wilderness thins – for instance, a place like Helena, where a 100-mile trail system serves as our collective backyard, and Freezout Lake is just 90 minutes away – life takes on a different cadence.
+When the boundary between your doorstep and the wilderness thins – in, for instance, a place like Helena, where a 100-mile trail system serves as our collective backyard, and Freezout Lake is just 90 minutes away – life takes on a different cadence.
 Here, proximity to nature offers a kind of wealth that a bank account simply can’t track.

 In Montana, the landscape demands your attention through phenology – the rhythmic, biological response to changing light and temperature.
 Living here means your internal clock begins to sync with the terrain, the changing bird species, and which wildflowers are blooming.
 You don’t just look at a calendar; you look as you walk the trails and you know- the seasons are changing.